 There is a myth about film directors, one that directors themselves like to perpetuate, that they are in control, that they are all-knowing, at least as far as the world of their film is concerned.
 But one of the wisest directors said that 90% of the job is choosing actors and he didn’t have anything to do with the best moments in any of his films.

 I think that the best thing about Three Mothers are the actresses.
-And I would like to thank them – Linda Smith, Miriam Samuels, and Jenna Wright – for making me look like a smart director that understands women.”
+And I would like to thank them – Linda Smith, Miriam Samuels, and Jenna Wright – for being so good in the film.”

 About Daniel I. Schachter